-As a social networking platform, we are subject to intense competition from providers of similar services, as well as potential new types of online services.
+As a social networking platform that also provides live music and entertainment broadcasting service, we are subject to intense competition from providers of similar services, as well as potential new types of online services.
 Our competitors may have substantially more cash, traffic, technical and other resources, as well as broader product or service offerings and can leverage their relationships based on other products or services to gain a larger share of marketing budgets.
 We may be unable to compete successfully against these competitors or new market entrants, which may adversely affect our business and financial performance.